hawkinswinja/mini-commerce/README.md

-# Project Name
+# Minicommerce

-This project is a full-stack application comprising a backend (e.g., Django, Node.js) and a frontend (e.g., React).
-Docker Compose is used to orchestrate all the services, including the backend, frontend, database, and any other dependencies.
+This project is a full-stack application built on Django Rest Framework for backend, React for frontend amd Postgresql for backend.
+Docker Compose is used to orchestrate all the services, including the backend, frontend, database, and watchtower.

 ## Table of Contents
 - [Overview](#overview)